zalando-zmon/zmon-docs/docs/user/notifications/pagerduty.rst

     :param include_alert: Include alert data in incident payload ``custom_details``.
 Default is ``True``.
     :type include_alert: bool

+    :param routing_key: Pagerduty service ``routing_key``.
+If not specified, then the :ref:`service key configured <notification-options-label>` for the worker will be used.
+    :type routing_key: str

     :param alert_class: Set the Pagerduty incident class.
     :type alert_class: str